 Why Puppies Hate Cars

-Instead, associate cars with fun, happy experiences instead of just trips to the vet.
-The process, called desensitization, takes patience and time, but it works whether a pet acts scared, sick, or just hyper.
-Once your puppy realizes a car ride means wonderful things, she’ll look forward to every trip.
+Associate cars with fun, happy experiences instead of just a trip to the vet.
+This process, called desensitization, takes patience and time, but it works whether a pet acts scared, sick, or just hyper.
+Once your puppy realizes a car ride means wonderful things, it will look forward to every trip.

-- Next, when your pup’s eating or otherwise distracted in the back seat, get in the front seat behind the steering wheel.
-Just sit there for a while like it's no big deal, then get out, so she understands nothing scary happens when you’re in the car too.
+When your pup’s eating or otherwise distracted in the back seat, get in the front seat behind the steering wheel.
+Just sit there for a while like it's no big deal, then get out, so it understands nothing scary happens when you’re in the car too.
 Do this for one day.

-- Finally, after you start the car, back the car to the end of the driveway and stop—do this two or three times in a row, always letting the pet out after you return.
-If the puppy whines, paces or shows stress, you may be moving too fast for him.
+Finally, after you start the car, back the car to the end of the driveway and stop.
+Do this two or three times in a row, always letting the pet out after you return.
+If the puppy whines, paces or shows stress, you may be moving too fast for it.
 The process takes a while, but it works.

-- Continue increasing the car-time by increments—a trip around the block and then home, then a trip to the nearest fun place like the park before returning home.
-Go somewhere you know your dog will enjoy—get him a snack from the nearest pet store or a doggy treat from the tellers at the bank.
+Continue increasing the car-time by increments—a trip around the block and then home, then a trip to the nearest fun place like the park before returning home.
+Go somewhere you know your dog will enjoy.
 Make every car trip upbeat and positive so the experience makes the dog look forward to the next trip.